Khintchine dichotomy for self-similar measures: Introduction

 Recall that a probability measure $\mu$ on $G$ has a finite exponential moment if for some $\eps>0$, we have

 \begin{thmxp} \Cref{mu^n-equidistribution} is valid when the finite support assumption on $\mu$ is relaxed into a finite exponential moment condition. \end{thmxp}

 {\bf Structure of the paper}.
-In \Cref{Sec-preliminary}, we fix notations for the rest of the paper, we highlight basic facts concerning self-similar measures, and we recall some recurrence properties of the $\mu$-walk on $X$.
+In \Cref{Sec-preliminary}, we fix notations for the rest of the paper, we present moment and non-concentration estimates for self-similar measures, and we recall some recurrence properties of the $\mu$-walk on $X$.
 In \Cref{Sec-positive-dimension}, we deduce positive dimension of ${\mu^{*n}}*\delta_{x}$ at exponentially small scales.
 In \Cref{Sec-bootstrap}, we bootstrap the dimension until it reaches a number arbitrarily close to $3 = \dim X$.
 In \Cref{Sec-equidistribution}, we deduce the equidistribution statements, namely \Cref{ThB'} and \Cref{ThC'}.
 In \Cref{Sec-double-eq}, we upgrade \Cref{ThB'} into a double equidistribution statement.
 In \Cref{Sec-Khintchine-dich}, we prove the Khintchine dichotomy for every probability measure on $\R$ satisfying certain equidistribution properties, yielding in particular \Cref{ThA'}.

 {\bf Acknowledgements}.
-The authors thank Nicolas de Saxc\'e for sharing his insight on random walks and Diophantine approximation, as well as Tushar Das, Shreyasi Datta, Dmitry Kleinbock, David Simmons, and Sanju Velani for helpful comments on a previous version of this paper.
+The authors thank Nicolas de Saxc\'e for sharing his insight on random walks and Diophantine approximation, as well as Tushar Das, Shreyasi Datta, Larry Guth, Osama Khalil, Dmitry Kleinbock, Manuel Luethi, David Simmons, Sanju Velani and the anonymous referee for many helpful comments on earlier versions of this paper.
 W.H. and H.Z. thank Barak Weiss for enlightening discussions.
 H.Z. thanks Ronggang Shi for his encouragement.